-The Robertson team traveled this week to Johnny Therriault Memorial School at Aroland First Nation (three hours North East of Thunder Bay) to learn about their approach to land-based learning and student well-being.
+The Robertson team traveled this week to Johnny Therriault School at Aroland First Nation (three hours North East of Thunder Bay) to learn about their approach to land-based learning and student well-being.

 We were warmly welcomed by all the educators and school administrators Bill Beaucage and Marlo Sobush, whose powerful vision for their K-8 school as a hub of the community is evident throughout the school.